 You can copy the one in the screenshot above.
 It will only take you 2 minutes to make.

 Now, depending on your goal, you'll have to carefully choose the people you want on your outreach list.

 If your goal is to get shares for your epic post, you'll want influencers who have large numbers of social media followers.

-If your goal is to get participants for an expert roundup, then you'll want people who really experts on your roundup's topic.
+If your goal is to get participants for an expert roundup, then you'll want people who really are experts on your roundup's topic.
 For instance, for roundup on how to get more Twitter followers, you'll want people with thousands of followers.
-You know what I mean?

 But if you want to just build relationships, you'll simply want people who are either on the rise, or people who are already considered pros and have great audiences.